gmc-code/PC-microbit-micropython/docs/challenges/guess_the_number.rst

 .. admonition:: Tasks

     #.
 Modify the while loop so that a new game is automatically started.
+Just show the main code, excluding functions.
+    #.
+Show the full code.

     .. dropdown::
             :icon: codescan